JavithNaseem-J/Netflix-SQL/README.md

 - **Most Common Ratings**: Ratings insights help in understanding the content's target audience and popularity.
 - **Geographical Insights**: The top countries and content release trends provide a regional perspective.
 - **Content Categorization**: The analysis of keywords such as 'kill' and 'violence' assists in categorizing and understanding the nature of Netflix's content.

-This SQL-based analysis provides crucial insights into Netflix’s catalog and can assist in decision-making for content strategies and customer targeting.